 There have been times when video curricula has saved my wife valuable time.

 In addition to homeschooling my kids, my wife also cooks, cleans, does laundry, takes care of our 3-year-old twins, and works on our blog.
 When she was pregnant with our twins, she was also in and out of the hospital a lot due to difficulties with the pregnancy.
 There were days that just getting out of bed was difficult, let alone having enough energy to homeschool.

 Homeschooling moms can really benefit from video curricula because it can free them up to take care of other pressing matters, take care of smaller kids, get lunch ready, or to just sit down and rest.
 It can be a life-saver for work at home moms!

-And when it comes to science courses like high school Biology that that may seem just plain overwhelming — quality video courses like Experience Biology — allow you to continue homeschool all through high school (even though you’re no science teacher).
+And when it comes to science courses like high school Biology that that may seem just plain overwhelming — quality video courses like Experience Biology and Experience Chemistry— allow you to continue homeschool all through high school (even though you’re no science teacher).